Samantha Morton: 1991–1998: Career beginnings

-Critical recognition (1999–2005)
+1999–2005: Critical recognition

-Impressed by her performance in Under the Skin, Woody Allen cast her in Sweet and Lowdown, a romantic comedy about a fictional jazz guitarist in the 1930s (played by Sean Penn) who regards himself as the second greatest guitarist in the world.
+IN 1999, impressed by her performance in Under the Skin, Woody Allen cast her in Sweet and Lowdown, a romantic comedy about a fictional jazz guitarist in the 1930s (played by Sean Penn) who regards himself as the second greatest guitarist in the world.
 Morton played Hattie, a mute laundress and the love interest of Penn's character.
 The film was released in September 1999, to wide critical acclaim and moderate success at the box office in the arthouse circuit.
 George Perry for BBC.com found her to be "extraordinary" as an "adoring mute who suffers [...]
 She uses her eyes to convey meaning, reviving techniques of silent cinema".
 Morton earned Academy Award and Golden Globe nominations for Best Supporting Actress for her role, which was especially notable, considering the fact that she does not utter a single word of dialogue in the film.
 During a 2007 interview with UK's The Guardian, she remarked that her Oscar nomination meant "incredible things for me in the [United States].
 I'm grateful for that.
 It means that [...]
 I'm able to support the industry".

-Morton would next star in the small scale drama Jesus' Son, which found a limited release, and praise from critics.
+In 1999, Morton starred in the small scale drama Jesus' Son, which found a limited release, and praise from critics.
 She received a Satellite Award nomination for Best Supporting Actress – Motion Picture for her performance.
 Her other film in 1999 was the romantic drama Dreaming of Joseph Lees, an adaptation of a story written by Catherine Linstrum set in rural England in the late 1950s; for her part, she won the Evening Standard British Film Award for Best Actress.
 She appeared in the biographical drama Pandaemonium (2000), directed by Julien Temple, playing Sara Coleridge, the wife of the poet Samuel Taylor Coleridge.
 She was nominated for a British Independent Film Award in the category of Best Actress.
 Morton also played a mermaid opposite Larry Mullen in the Anton Corbijn-directed promotional video for U2's "Electrical Storm", and provided the voice of Ruby for the Canadian animated series Max & Ruby from 2002 to 2003.